Abul Kashem: Early life

-Kashem was born on 28 June 1920 at a village Cheebandy-Barama under Chandanaish Upazila of district of Chittagong.
-In 1939, Kashem obtained his Matriculation Examination from Boroma Trahi Menka High School with first class and Government district scholarship.
+Abul Kashem was born on 28 June 1920 at a village Cheebandy-Barama under Chandanaish Upazila of district of Chittagong.
+In 1939, Abul Kashem obtained his Matriculation Examination from Boroma Trahi Menka High School with first class and Government district scholarship.
 He passed Isc from Chittagong government College in 1941 with first class.
 From Dhaka University, he obtained a Bachelor of Science (honors) in Physics in 1944 and a Master of Science degree in physics in 1945.
 He completed his master's thesis under the supervision of the famous mathematician and physicist Satyendra Nath Bose.

 Involvement in Language Movement

-Kashem was associated with the literary and cultural activities of Bangladesh for five decades.
+Abul Kashem was associated with the literary and cultural activities of Bangladesh for five decades.
 He contributed in the movement for recognition of Bengali as one of the state languages of Pakistan soon after the independence of Pakistan in 1947.
 On 1 September 1947 he founded the Pakistan Tamaddun Majlish as a non-political cultural organisation to mobilise students, intellectuals and the people in general for the Bengali language.
 On 15 September 1947 he published a booklet entitled, Pakistaner Rashtra Bhasha: Bangla Na Urdu?
 (Pakistan's state language: Bengali or Urdu?) demanding introduction of Bengali as one of the state language of whole Pakistan.
 This booklet also strongly advocated for Bengali as the medium of education, court language and for its use in the offices in East Pakistan.
 Also his untiring efforts let to the formation of the first Rashtrabhasa Sangram Parishad (State Language Committee of Action) on 1 October 1947 with Nurul Huq Bhuiyan as the convener and he himself as the treasurer.
-On 6 December 1947, a meeting was held under the president-ship of Kashem in Dhaka University campus which protested the resolution of the education week held in Karachi suggesting Urdu as the state language and the lingua franca of Pakistan.
+On 6 December 1947, a meeting was held under the president-ship of Abul Kashem in Dhaka University campus which protested the resolution of the education week held in Karachi suggesting Urdu as the state language and the lingua franca of Pakistan.
 A protest procession was brought out from the meeting, which met Khawaja Nazimuddin, the provincial Chief Minister, and other ministers.
 Khawaja Nazimuddin gave a written assurance to the Action Committee that he would do the needful to introduce Bengali as one of the state language of Pakistan.
-Kashem actively participated in organising a countrywide strike on 11 March 1948, to press for the language demand.
+Abul Kashem actively participated in organising a countrywide strike on 11 March 1948, to press for the language demand.
 As the outcome of the strike, on the eve of the impending visit of Mohammad Ali Jinnah (the founder of Pakistan) to Dhaka, the then Provincial Government had no other alternative but to sign an agreement with the action committee on 15 March 1948 for introducing Bengali as one of the state language of Pakistan.